mahlpdx/fullstack-final-project/README.md

 # Environment setup

-To run the node server, a `.env` file must be setup in `server/`.
+To run the node server, a `.env` file must be setup in your root directory.
 This file should contain the following variables:<br>
 1. `CLIENT_ID` - Spotify developer application client ID
 2. `CLIENT_SECRET`- Spotify developer application client ID
 3. `DB_USER` - MySQL user